courtneyphillips/triangle-checker-sinatra/README.md

 ## Synopsis

-Triangle Checker is an exciting app that informs you of the type of triangle your three values will create.
+Triangle Checker is an exciting app that informs you of the type of triangle (if any) three given values will create.
 Will it be equilateral?
 Isosceles?!
 Scalene?!
 Or not a triangle at all?
-Crafted as part of the Spring 2015 Ruby course curriculum at [Epicodus](https://www.epicodus.com/).
+This riveting program was crafted by [Courtney Phillips](https://github.com/courtneyphillips) and [Garrett Olson](https://github.com/garedean) as part of the Spring 2015 Ruby course curriculum at [Epicodus](https://www.epicodus.com/).

 ## Installation